safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <br>**5) Test Topic**
 <br>Locate the source Shape datasets in C:\FMEData2017\Data\Engineering\BuildingFootprints - select a set of Shape files (.dbf, .prj, .shp, .shx) and create a zip file out of them (as you did in Exercise 2).

 Copy the zip file into the newly created Resources folder.
-You can do this through the file system (by copying the file to C:\ProgramData\Safe Software\FME Server\resources\data\BuildingUpdates) or using the FME Server Web UI.
+You can do this through the file system (by copying the file to C:\ProgramData\Safe Software\FME Server\resources\data\BuildingUpdates) or using the FME Server web user interface.

 <br>**6) Check Results**
-<br>Open the Jobs page in the web interface.
+<br>Open the Jobs page in the web user interface.
 Under completed jobs should list the workspace you updated in the subscription.
 View or download the log file and look for the logged feature.
 You should find it has an attribute containing JSON, and a number of attributes extracted from the JSON.

 <table>
 <tr><td>dirwatch_publisher_action</td><td>CREATE</td></tr>